meetapandit/nyc-citibike-data-pipeline/README.md

 - Avg trip per day/week/month?
 Depending on who is the audience for the visualization
 - What time of the day were the trips taken
 - What are the most popular stations?

-## Tech Stack

-- Real-time data analysis
-  - Apache Flink for capturing real-time feed from bike stations like station id, number of docks, bikes available, bikes booked and bikes disabled and partitioned by region id
-  - Store into a relational database to maintain ACID properties as we don’t want  to show a booked bike as available Move to Apache Iceberg for analytics

-- Historical Data Analysis and Visualization
-  - Convert csv to Parquet files in Apache Iceberg as
-  - Parquet compresses the data and Iceberg offers pointers to last updated file which saves full file scan and time travel
-  - Aggregate data for weekly and monthly analysis of rides, popular stations, average distance traveled
-  - Create Dash plots for interactive visualization

 ## Conceptual Diagram